Design and First Tests of the Trapped Electrons Experiment T-REX: Non-neutral Plasma and Electron Trapping

+As the amount of charge increases in the potential well, the space charge of the electron cloud also modifies the potential well, and, finally it can create a path for undesired currents to flow via the electron cloud between the electrodes surfaces.
+Such build up of charge can lead to possible instabilities leading to detrimental leakage currents, causing issues to the gyrotron operation as well as damaging it.
 The current design criteria for gyrotron MIGs include the avoidance of such vacuum potential wells by shaping the electrodes according to the nominal magnetic field topology.
 These requirements are very challenging from the point of view of engineering and manufacturing, and also requires a time consuming iterative design process.
 Finally, this also reduces the gyrotron's operating space in terms of magnetic field, since the magnetic field line are frozen.